 «Populist» emerged out of my personal struggle with possessing my aggression.
 It is not surprising that this sculpture provokes strong reactions.
 Its genesis combines current events and personal experience, art and coaching.

 In late 2016, an assassin shot the Russian ambassador in front of cameras at an art opening in Ankara.
 The picture was named World Press Photo of 2017.
 Naked aggression dressed up in a suit, the corpse reinforcing the horror.
 A reality I instinctively try to avoid.

 I became curious: what does this image touch deep inside of me?
 How do I deal with my own anger, and how do I avoid aggression?
 I ripped the picture out of the paper and carried it around with me.

 The first step: full power

-After a few days, a new picture emerges: something gentle to break through the one-sided declaration. «Full power» combines the fist with a teddy bear.
-With the help of a chain saw, I drew this idea from a piece of lime wood.
-Models like this give the inner picture a physical form, potential problems reveal themselves and I then know whether a large-scale version will follow.
+After a few days, a new picture emerges, «Full power» combines the fist with a teddy bear instead of the pistol.
+With the help of a chain saw, I draw this idea from a piece of lime wood.
+Models like this give the inner picture a physical form and I then know whether a large-scale version will follow.